 Seller shall adequately staff the Facility to monitor, operate, and maintain the equipment and shall staff the Facility with a qualified operator during ordinary business hours.

-Provided that the information is reasonably available from the Facility or to Seller, Seller shall report to Purchaser, on a timely basis and during regular business hours Monday through Friday (except any North American Electric Reliability Council ("NERC") holidays) those items and/or conditions reasonably necessary for Purchaser's internal planning.
+Provided that the information is reasonably available from the Facility, including without limitation, the interconnection facilities, or to Seller, Seller shall report to Purchaser, on a timely basis and during regular business hours Monday through Friday (except any North American Electric Reliability Council ("NERC") holidays) those items and/or conditions reasonably necessary for Purchaser's internal planning.
 The information supplied must include, without limitation, the following:

 an overhaul or scheduled weekly outage plan for each Contract Year (updated weekly);